WebDevMullins/js-timed-quiz/README.md

 # JS Timed Quiz

-A quiz about java script.
-Includes a timer that starts counting down when quiz starts.  time is deducted from timer with an incorrect response.
-Player may enter name/initials to store score to local storage.
+A quiz about JavaScript.
+Includes a timer that starts counting down when quiz starts.
+Time is deducted from timer with an incorrect response.
+Player may enter name/initials to store score to local storage when quiz is completed.

 ## Usage